dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

   Second, so long as view timers are set to be at least $4 * \Delta$, a future view does not preempt a current view's commit.
 For in order to start a new view, a leader must collect either 2F+1 `view(r)` _votes_ for the leader proposal, hence commit it; or 2F+1 `view(-r)` _expirations_, which is impossible as argued above.

-Last, we remark about Fin's communication complexity.
+We now remark about Fin's communication complexity.
+Protocols for the partial synchrony model have unbounded worst case by nature, hence, we concentrate on the costs incurred during steady state when a leader is honest and communication with it is synchronous:

 * **DAG message cost**: In order for DAG messages to be delivered reliably, it must implement reliable broadcast.
 This incurs either a quadratic number of messages carried over authenticated channels, or a quadratic number of signature verifications, per broadcast.
-In either case, the quadratic cost may be amortized by pipelining, driving it is practice to (almost) linear per broadcast.
+In either case, the quadratic cost may be amortized by pipelining, driving it is practice to (almost) linear per message.

-* **Commit message cost**: Fin sends n broadcast messages, a proposal and votes, per decision.
+* **Commit message cost**: Fin sends 3F+1 broadcast messages, a proposal and votes, per decision.
 A decision commits the causal history of the proposal, consisting of (at least) a linear number of messages.
 Moreover, each message may carry multiple transaction in its payload.
 As a result, in practice the commit cost is amortized over many transactions.

 * **Commit latency**: The commit latency in terms of DAG messages is 2, one proposal followed by votes.

-Protocols for the partial synchrony model have unbounded worst case by nature, hence, we concentrate on the costs incurred during steady state when a leader is honest and communication with it is synchronous:

 <span id="DAG-Riding"></span>
 ## DAG-based Solutions